ajavaguy/java-ee/README.md

          - @SessionScoped: Spans multiple http requests.
          - @ApplicationScoped: Shared across the entire application.
          - @ConversationScoped:
      - @Qualifier: Used to solve ambiguity among beans of the same types, indicates a particular bean instance should be injected.
+     - @Producer:
+         - If a bean needs to be determined dynamically at runtime or when an object requires special instances logic.
+         - Achieve it by using @Produces and @Alternative
+     - Intercepter method:
+         - Allows developer to implement cross-cutting concern such as logging, auditing, security.
+To create a intercepter method.
+         - Achieve this by creating a annotation with @IntercepterBinding, then creating a class with the annotation just created and @Intercepter